nextauthjs/next-auth/docs/docs/providers/apple.md

 One developemnt option to avoid using HTTP or localhost is to access your site through a tunnel such as [ngrok](https://ngrok.com/).

 1. Follow the instructions to set up the tunnel and install the agent.
-2. In `.env.local`, set `NEXTAUTH_URL` to be your assigned tunnel URL, something like `https://12345.ngrok.io`.
+2. In `.env.local`, temporarily set `NEXTAUTH_URL` to be your assigned tunnel URL, something like `https://12345.ngrok.io`.
 3. Temporarily add the tunnel domain (`12345.ngrok.io`) and reply URL (`https://12345.ngrok.io/api/auth/callback/apple`) into your sign-in service identifier in [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/serviceId/edit/).
 4. Browse to your tunnel URL and test sign in.

-Once you've tested authentication and created a local account, you can switch back to using localhost.
+Once you've tested authentication and created a local account, you can remove the tunnel references and switch back to using localhost.

 ### Modifying your local host name